 From homemade fish fingers to lessons on the best child-friendly cooking equipment, there’s plenty to keep little chefs occupied with something a little more creative.
 Plus, you can break for lunch and sit down to eat once you’re done.

-As we’ve seen from Italians blasting Nessun Dorma from their balconies to the Spanish Zumba-ing their way through quarantine, music can be a heart-warming and uniting tool in times of crisis.
+As we saw back in Lockdown 1.0 from Italians blasting Nessun Dorma from their balconies to the Spanish Zumba-ing their way through quarantine, music can be a heart-warming and uniting tool in times of crisis.

-Popstar, TV personality and classically trained musician Myleene Klass is using her musical skill for good, with her YouTube Music with Myleene sessions.
+Popstar, TV personality and classically trained musician Myleene Klass during Lockdown 1.0 began using her musical skill for good, with her YouTube Music with Myleene sessions which you can still tune into and rewatch during Lockdown 3.0.

 Along with her adorable daughters and her grand piano she talks children through everything from the difference between major and minor to how different notes and sounds make us feel.
 And don’t worry, you don’t need a Steinway in your living room to get involved, just a pen, paper, your ears and a little curiosity.